gospodinp/torei-rpg/rules.md

 #### Don't roll these dice yet!

 Your character sheet will actually list the sets of dice themselves next to your [Stats], [Traits], and [Relationships].
-If this isn't clear, see the [Example Character] later on.

 #### Save Some Relationship Dice!